kondetivenki/Azure-Security-Center/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 1. Navigate to the **Azure Portal** (https://portal.azure.com) using the credentials you created in the previous module.

 2. From the left navigation pane, click on **Security Center**.
-You can also navigate to Azure Security Center dashboard by using the top search bar.
+You can also navigate to the Azure Security Center dashboard by using the top search bar.

-3. On the **Overview** blade notes that it now provides a unified view into the security posture and includes multiple independent cloud security pillars such as **Azure Secure Score, Regulatory Compliance and Azure Defender**.
+3. On the **Overview** blade notes that it now provides a unified view into the security posture and includes multiple independent cloud security pillars such as **Azure Secure Score, Regulatory Compliance, and Azure Defender**.
-Each of these pillars also has its own dedicated dashboard allowing deeper insights and actions around that vertical, providing easy access and better visibility for security professionals.
+Each of these pillars also has its dedicated dashboard allowing deeper insights and actions around that vertical, providing easy access and better visibility for security professionals.

 > ❗ Important: <br>
-> It takes few hours for all tiles on the oerview page to update.
+> It takes few hours for all tiles on the overview page to update.

 ![Azure Security Center: Overview dashboard](../Images/asc-dashboard-overview-updated.png)

 4. Note the **top menu** bar which allows to view and filter subscriptions by selecting the **subscriptions button**.
 In this lab we will use only one but selecting different/additional subscriptions will adjust the interface to reflect the security posture for the selected subscriptions.

-5. Click on the **What’s new** button – a new tab opens with the latest release notes where you can stay current on the new features, bug fixes and more.
+5. Click on the **What’s new** button – a new tab opens with the latest release notes where you can stay current on the new features, bug fixes, and more.

-6. Note the **high-level numbers** at the top menu; This view allows you to see a summary of your subscriptions, active recommendations, security alerts alongside with connected cloud accounts (AWS account and GCP projects – will be discussed in the next modules).
+6. Note the **high-level numbers** at the top menu; This view allows you to see a summary of your subscriptions, active recommendations, security alerts alongside connected cloud accounts (AWS account and GCP projects – which will be discussed in the next modules).

 ![Azure Security Center: Top menu](../Images/asc-dashboard-top-menu.gif?raw=true)

 7. From the top menu bar, **click** on **Azure subscriptions**.

-8. On the **Coverage** page, note that **Azure subscription 1** is fully covered – means that your subscription is covered by Azure Defender. (you should also see a message: *Looking good!
+8. On the **Coverage** page, note that **Azure subscription 1** is fully covered – which means that your subscription is covered by Azure Defender. (you should also see a message: *Looking good!
 The subscriptions below are fully protected*)

 ![Azure Security Center: Coverage](../Images/asc-subscriptions-coverage.gif?raw=true)

 > ⭐ Good to know: <br>
 > This page shows a list of subscriptions and their coverage type.
 You can use this page to find subscriptions that are not covered by Azure Security Center and help you identify “shadow IT” subscriptions.

 9. Go back to the **Overview** page, and look at the **Secure Score** tile, you can see your current score along with the number of completed controls and recommendations.
-Clicking on this tile will redirects you to drill down view across subscriptions.
+Clicking on this tile will redirect you to drill down view across subscriptions.

 ![Overview: Secure Score tile](../Images/asc-overview-secure-score-tile.gif?raw=true)

 > ⭐ Good to know: <br>
 > The higher the score, the lower the identified risk level.

 10. On the **Azure Defender** tile, you can see the coverage of your connected resources (for the currently selected subscriptions) and the recent alerts, color-coded by severity.
 Your current resource coverage should be **100% which means full protection**.
-Clicking on this tile will redirects you Azure Defender dashboard.
+Clicking on this tile will redirect you to the Azure Defender dashboard.

 ![Overview: Azure Defender tile](../Images/azure-defender-tile.png)

 11. On the **Regulatory Compliance** tile, you can get insights into your compliance posture based on continuous assessment of your both Azure and hybrid cloud environments.
-This tile shows only 4 standards which are SOC TSP, ISO 27001, PCI DSS 3.2.1 and Azure CIS 1.1.0.
-Clicking on this tile will redirects you to Regulatory Compliance dashboard – where you can add additional standards and explore the current ones.
+This tile shows only 4 standards which are SOC TSP, ISO 27001, PCI DSS 3.2.1, and Azure CIS 1.1.0.
+Clicking on this tile will redirect you to the Regulatory Compliance dashboard – where you can add additional standards and explore the current ones.

 ![Overview: Regulatory Compliance tile](../Images/regulatory-compliance-tile.png)

-12. The last tile on the overview page is the **Inventory** – it shows the number of unmonitored VMs alongside with the total covered resources - **you should expect to have zero unmonitored VMs**.
+12. The last tile on the overview page is the **Inventory** – it shows the number of unmonitored VMs alongside the total covered resources - **you should expect to have zero unmonitored VMs**.
 Resources are divided by their health status.
 Clicking on this tile will redirects you to the asset inventory dashboard where you can explore your resource and their security posture – see a dedicated exercise below.

 > ❗ Important: <br>
-> Unmonitored VMs are considered to as virtual machines that have Log Analytics agent deployed, but the agent isn't sending data or has other health issues.
+> Unmonitored VMs are considered as virtual machines that have Log Analytics agent deployed, but the agent isn't sending data or has other health issues.

 ![Overview: Inventory tile](../Images/inventory-tile.png)